kenny260/MOMO-SMS-DATA-ANALYTICS-APP/README.md

 NOTE- We used TRELLO for our scrum board; to view the board, please log in with a free Trello account.

+## Database Design & Implementation

+The database layer was designed to support efficient storage, querying, and analysis of MoMo SMS transaction data.
+A normalized relational schema was derived from the MoMo SMS XML structure, covering Users, Transactions, Transaction Categories, and System Logs, with enforced data integrity, security constraints, and performance indexing.

+📄 **Full database documentation is available in:**
+`docs/design_rationale.md`

 ## Project Structure
 ```
 ├── web/              # Frontend dashboard